base/node/README.md

 ## Snapshots

 Snapshots are available to help you sync your node more quickly.
 See [docs.base.org](https://docs.base.org/chain/run-a-base-node#snapshots) for links and more details on how to restore from a snapshot.
+## Updating your node

+To update your Base node to the latest released images:

+1. Stop the running node:

+``bash
+docker compose down

 ## Supported Networks